Peham33/container-application-challenge/README.md

 Now the setup should be complete and you can start with the challenge.
 Follow the instructions on the [challenge website](http://localhost:3000/).
+All changes you make to files can be made outside the Vagrant VM.

 ## Handing in your Solution